 Defined benefit (DB) pension transfers

-Get the decision right and for ma future. ny the results can be life changing, allowing greater flexibility, earlier retirement and potentially creating a valuable legacy.
+Get the decision right and for many the results can be life changing, allowing greater flexibility, earlier retirement and potentially creating a valuable legacy.
 Get it wrong however and the results could create a financial disaster…

 Defined benefit pension transfers (also known as a final salary scheme)